flipperdevices/flipperzero-firmware/simon-tutorial/README.md

 - Press Control+Shift+B
 - Choose `[Debug] Launch app on Flipper`

 If you get an error message displayed in red, read it out loud and hopefully there will be a clue as to the issue.
 If you can't figure it out, ask for help in the [Discord server](https://discord.com/invite/NsjCvqwPAd).
+If it just says `***FBT Errors***` check to see if the text a few lines above has the message `“sections requires a defined symbol root specified by -e or -u”`.
+If so, you need to confirm that the entry_point value in `application.fam` file matches the name of the method in `app.c` (the casing must be identical).

 NOTE: The application doesn't actually do anything, so it will run and then immediately exit.